-- Definition of Cheating: Cheating can be, but is not limited to, a student using electronic technology, notes, or other written materials not permitted by the instructor; looking at other students' papers / computers without the instructor's permission; requesting answers from other students, alteration of grades or marks by the student in an effort to change the earned grade or credit; or working with other students when independent work is required.
-Situations where cheating may occur are during tests, exams, quizzes, or other similar methods of evaluation. - Definition of Plagiarism: Plagiarism is the appropriation of language, thoughts, or ideas of another author and claiming that as one's own.
+- Definition of cheating: Cheating can be, but is not limited to, a student using electronic technology, notes, or other written materials not permitted by the instructor; looking at other students' papers / computers without the instructor's permission; requesting answers from other students, alteration of grades or marks by the student in an effort to change the earned grade or credit; or working with other students when independent work is required.
+Situations where cheating may occur are during tests, exams, quizzes, or other similar methods of evaluation. - Definition of plagiarism: Plagiarism is the appropriation of language, thoughts, or ideas of another author and claiming that as one's own.
 Plagiarism is work not produced by the student, or work that does not credit borrowings from the original source(s).
-Plagiarism can also be viewed as submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement, without permission of the instructor of the course for which the work is being submitted or supervising authority for the academic requirement.
+Plagiarism can also be viewed as submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement, without permission of the instructor of the course for which the work is being submitted or supervising authority for the academic requirement. - Definition of fabrication: Fabrication is the falsification of data, information, or citations in any formal academic exercise.
+This includes making up citations to back up arguments or inventing quotations.
+Some other examples of fabrication would include making up data, changing data to support your hypothesis, claiming to have consulted sources that one really did not use.